privacy-tech-lab/gpc-privacy-choice/README.md

 ### Scheme 4: Website Categories

 Scheme 4 makes use of **Website Categories**.
 Upon running the extension for the first time, users are prompted to select the categories that they would like to opt out from.
+We use the disconnect-tracking-protection list to identify sites that should receive signals under a certain Website Category.
 Users can select to which domains they want to send GPC signals via a domain list on the Options Page.
+The GPC values for domains on the domain list depend on in which category, if any, the domain is included in the disconnect-tracking-protection list as well as the choices a user makes on the domain list.

 <p align="center">
   <img width="800" alt="Scheme 4 screenshot." src="https://user-images.githubusercontent.com/54873610/162093136-451a4898-a8f2-4c3e-8d37-a444a71b96f3.png">